What is a Solo 401(k)?

 In 2001, the Economic Growth and Tax Relief Reconciliation Act (EGTRRA) was passed.
-This act clarified how a 401(k) could be used by a self employed person who has no full time employees.
-It also clarified that the self-employed 401(k) participant can make contributions as the role of employee and employer resulting in very high contribution limits.
+This act explains how self-employed participants can use a 401(k) if they have no full time employees.
+It also clarifies that the self-employed 401(k) participant can make contributions as the role of employee and employer resulting in very high contribution limits.

 To access these benefits an investor must meet two eligibility requirements:

 1. The presence of self employment activity.

 A Solo 401(k) offers a self-employed business owner the ability to use his or her retirement funds to make several investments without custodian consent.
 The IRS only describes the type of investments that are prohibited, which are very few.
 In addition, a Solo 401(k) plan offers a high annual contribution limit (up to $61,000).
 It allows you to borrow up to $50,000 for any purpose, and imposes no custodian fees.

 The Solo 401(k) plan offers most of the characteristics of the Self Directed IRA LLC, including the ability to make almost any type of investments, such as real estate.
 And there’s no need to establish an LLC or pay custodian fees.
 The Solo 401(k) Plan is the most tax-advantageous retirement plan available because of its high annual contribution limits.
 The Solo 401K plan also allows you to borrow money from your retirement funds (up to $50,000).
 Then, you can use the funds for any purpose, including to help finance your business or pay personal bills.